mavyfaby/hlsc/README.md

     for every variables:
         for every operands (initial address):
-            if the variable's address is equal to the operand if the variable's value is not yet added to the output, then add it to the output
+            if the variable's address is equal to the operand if the variable is not yet added to the output, then add it to the output

                 get the variable's new address and assign it to the operand